fvilarinho/hydrolix-demo/README.md

 - `iac/dns.tf`: Defines the Linode DNS provisioning.
 - `iac/grafana*.tf`: Defines the Grafana provisioning.
 - `iac/hydrolix*.tf`: Defines the Hydrolix provisioning.
-- `iac/main.tf`: Defines the required provisioning providers.
+- `iac/main.tf`: Defines the required provisioning providers and state management.
 - `iac/variables.tf`: Defines the provisioning variables.
 There is sensitive data in this file so it's a best practice to use the `terraform.tfvars` file.
 Please use the file `iac/terraform.tfvars.template` as template.